dpouzada/Watson_for_MANA/README.md

 The requirements of the solution to be designed were:

-- As user friendly and transparent as possible insofar as MANA staff is non technical and not comfortable with looking at the code to understand its behaviour, make adaptations or tuning parameters by investigating themselves the output.
+- As user friendly and transparent as possible insofar as MANA staff is non technical and not comfortable with looking at the code to understand its behaviour, make adaptations or tune parameters by running tests as data scientists would to investigate the effects on the output.
 - Highly customizable and monitorable.
-The aim was to be able to have levers instead of a pure black box model which would work very well only for articles on a specific topic dealt with in the training datasets but not able to adapt when tackling new topics.
+The aim was to be able to have levers instead of directly a pure black box model which would work very well only for articles on a specific topic dealt with in the training datasets but not able to adapt when tackling new topics.

-To answer with anticipation, the final solution implemented:
+To answer with anticipation, the final solution implemented with Watson:
-1) explicitly displays on the screen every single major processing done for the user to be able to understand/follow it
+1) Explicitly displays on the screen every single major processing step done for the user to be able to understand/follow it
-2) The final architecture keeps best flexibility possible by optimizing the trade off between the speed of learning and the scaling power of the pure ML approach
+2) The final architecture keeps best flexibility possible given the above constraints by optimizing the trade off between the speed of learning and the scaling power of the pure ML approach

 ## What is the solution ?

 ### Preamble

-If you are not already ackowledged with Watson modules, the following explanation of the architecture will not already appear understandable.
-In that case, I invite you either to consult the PPT which introduces each module and the terms/vocabulary associated to it, or the following sections which explain briefly what each module is capable of doing before guiding you practically with creating your own instances to be ble to run the script.
+If you are not already ackowledged with Watson modules, the following explanation of the architecture will not already appear readily understandable.
+In that case, I invite you either to consult the [PPT on the rationale](MANA_rationale.pptx)  which introduces each module and the terms/vocabulary associated to it, or the following sections which explain briefly what each module is capable of doing before guiding you practically with creating your own instances to be ble to run the script.

 ### The architecture